gateio/gateapi-csharp/docs/DeliveryApi.md

             Configuration config = new Configuration();
             config.BasePath = "https://api.gateio.ws/api/v4";
             var apiInstance = new DeliveryApi(config);
-            var settle = "usdt";  // string | Settle currency
+            var settle = "usdt";  // string | Settle currency.
-            var contract = "BTC_USDT_20200814";  // string | Futures contract
+            var contract = "BTC_USDT_20200814";  // string | Futures contract.
             var from = 1546905600;  // long? | Start time of candlesticks, formatted in Unix timestamp in seconds.
-Default to`to - 100 * interval` if not specified (optional) var to = 1546935600;  // long? | Specify the end time of the K-line chart, defaults to current time if not specified, note that the time format is Unix timestamp with second  (optional) var limit = 100;  // int? | Maximum recent data points to return. `limit` is conflicted with `from` and `to`.
-If either `from` or `to` is specified, request will be rejected. (optional)  (default to 100) var interval = "5m";  // string | Time interval between data points, note that 1w represents a natural week, 7d time is aligned with Unix initial timeweek  (optional)  (default to 5m)
+Default to`to - 100 * interval` if not specified (optional) var to = 1546935600;  // long? | Specify the end time of the K-line chart, defaults to current time if not specified, note that the time format is Unix timestamp with second precision specified (optional) var limit = 100;  // int? | Maximum recent data points to return. `limit` is conflicted with `from` and `to`.
+If either `from` or `to` is specified, request will be rejected. (optional)  (default to 100) var interval = "5m";  // string | Time interval between data points, note that 1w represents a natural week, 7d time is aligned with Unix initial timeweek, 7d time is aligned with Unix initial time (optional)  (default to 5m)

             try
             {
-                // Get futures candlesticks
+                // Get futures candlesticks.
                 List<DeliveryCandlestick> result = apiInstance.ListDeliveryCandlesticks(settle, contract, from, to, limit, interval);
                 Debug.WriteLine(result);
             }